rseng/rsepedia-analysis/data/github/curl/curl/CONCAT.md

   ago.

   There are several known reasons why a connection that involves SSL might fail.
-This is a document that attempts to details the most common ones and how to mitigate them.
+This is a document that attempts to detail the most common ones and how to mitigate them.

 ## CA certs